vivekpatel42/cs48-project-spaceblasters/README.md

 # cs48-project-spaceblasters
 Source code repo for Space Blasters game (CS48 project)

+Running Instructions:
+	Step 1: go to root directory and use command "ant compile" To run Game, do: (In the root directory) java cs48.project.game.Space_Blasters.Game
+	To run the Menu, do:
+   	   java cs48.project.game.Space_Blasters.Menu

 user instruction:

-use "wasd" to control the spaceship, moving forward, left, downward and right respectively.
+use "Arrow Keys" to control the spaceship, moving forward, left, downward and right respectively.

 "space" for shooting.